 The NRI status primarily depends on the period of your stay in India.
 As per Section 6 of the Income-tax Act, 1961 (ITA), you can be treated as an NRI in any given financial year (FY) provided you are present in India:

-From FY 2020-21, the period of 182 days has been reduced to 120 days for those who are Indian citizens/person of Indian origin, and whose income accruing or arising in India exceeds Rs 15 lakh during that fiscal year.
+From FY 2020-21, the period of 182 days has been reduced to 120 days for those who are Indian citizens/person of Indian origin, and whose income accruing or arising in India exceeds Rs 15 lakh during that financial year.

-So, if you are an Indian citizen or of Indian origin, whose total taxable income from India is more than Rs 15 lakh, staying in the country for more than 119 days in a fiscal year would not be enough to retain your NRI status.
+So, if you are an Indian citizen or of Indian origin, whose total taxable income from India is more than Rs 15 lakh, staying in the country for more than 119 days in a financial year would not be enough to retain your NRI status.
 Also, you will come in the ambit of taxation in the country.

 However, if your total taxable income in India is less than Rs 15 lakh during any financial year, then your status would be Non-resident if your stay is for less than 181 days.
 This is just like in the earlier case.